juanfernandes/juanfernandes-uk/src/notes/monthly-notes-december-2022.md

 date: 2023-01-06T00:00:00Z
 tags:
   - monthly-notes
-  - notes
-tweetId: ''

 ---
-<p class="lead">Pretty much did nothing the whole of December and some of you who follow me on social media will know why.
-I will explain why December 2022 was the worst month of my life in my Year In Review post coming soon.</p>
+Pretty much did nothing the whole of December and some of you who follow me on social media will know why.
+I will explain why December 2022 was the worst month of my life in my Year In Review post coming soon.{.lead}

 ## 📺 Watching
 - [Guillermo del Toro's Cabinet of Curiosities](https://www.themoviedb.org/tv/83659-guillermo-del-toro-s-cabinet-of-curiosities "Guillermo del Toro's Cabinet of Curiosities")